 Conversion of an inch in the American standard to European metric also throws up some small dimensional differences.

-While all chains should meet the minimum tensile requirements of the standard, each manufacturer will have their own data which may be significantly different.
+While all leaf chains should meet the minimum tensile requirements of the standard, each manufacturer will have their own data which may be significantly different.

-There are currently three levels of safety requirements that a chain must fulfil.
+There are currently three levels of safety requirements that a leaf chain must fulfil.
 The first is the Machinery Directive 2006/42/EC, implemented in the UK as the Supply of Machinery (safety) Regulations 2008, which requires a minimum safety factor of 4:1.

 This means that the minimum tensile strength of a leaf chain must be four times the maximum load it is used to support.

 However, most leaf chain manufacturers recommend a greater safety factor.

 For example, ISO 4347:2015 requires a factor of 5:1.
 Different legal requirements also apply to different types of machines.

 Standard forklifts and telescopic handlers, for example, require a factor of 5:1; while man-up forklifts and passenger lifts require a factor of 10:1 and 20:1 respectively.

 Other factors that need to be considered when selecting a leaf chain are:

 All machinery supplied in the European economic area must comply with the machinery directive 2006/42/EC (with specific reference to 18.104.22.168. pulleys, drums, wheels, ropes and chains) which sets out the design requirements for leaf chain.